omahacodeschool/ruby-prompt__arrays/lib/arrays.md

 # What do the methods `push`, `pop`, `shift`, and `unshift` do?

-Push adds an element to an array
+Push adds an element to an array.
-Pop removes and returns the last element of an array Shift removes and returns the first element of an array.
+Pop removes and returns the last element of an array.
+Shift removes and returns the first element of an array.
 Shifting the remaining elements down.
-Unshift will add a new element to the beginning of the array
+Unshift will add a new element to the beginning of the array.

 # How do you determine how many elements are in an Array?
 Using .length